 The next step in becoming a pathologist is to complete medical residency training.
 A residency is a type of advanced medical education in a specific field.
 Residents work under the supervision of a medical doctor who is licensed to practice medicine.
 Pathology residencies are among the longer residencies available to doctors, lasting four to five years.
 An internal medicine residency, on the other hand, lasts three years.

 After completing a residency, you can apply for board certification.
-Pathologists must be licensed a governing body in order to practice their profession.
+Pathologists must be licensed by a governing body in order to practice their profession.
 The American Board of Pathology certifies them in the United States.
 A pathologist may pursue additional training in a sub-field of pathology after obtaining board certification.
 This training can take anywhere from one to three years, depending on the subspecialty.